-Additionally, the spread of COVID-19 in the United States and the resulting restrictions on travel, meetings and social gatherings that have been implemented from time to time have impacted, and are expected to continue to materially impact so long as they persist, the operations of our hotel in Sacramento, California.
-Prior to the spread of COVID-19, the net operating income of our hotel constituted approximately 22% of our total segment net operating income, as measured using Q4 2019 figures.
-The following table sets forth the occupancy, ADR and RevPAR for our hotel in Sacramento, California for the specified periods:
+Additionally, the spread of COVID-19 in the United States and the resulting restrictions on travel, meetings and social gatherings that have been implemented from time to time have impacted, and are expected to continue to impact, the operations of our hotel in Sacramento, California.
+For the year ended December 31, 2021, our hotel segment net operating income was \$1.9 million.
+Based on current expectations, we anticipate that the net operating income of our hotel for 2022 will be lower as compared to pre-COVID-19 levels for the comparable periods.
+As a result, contributions by the hotel to our funds from operations during such periods will be diminished.